 - Recently Completed: This shows all the completed workflows, with the most recently completed displayed at the top.

-While it is possible for you to arrange or organise the data on those views in whatever way you want, a special feature allows you to create your own saved views.
+While you can arrange or organise the data on those views in whatever way you want, a special feature allows you to create your own saved views.

 Process Street’s Inbox makes it easy to manage time and prioritise tasks.
 The Inbox is where you’ll find all of your active workflow runs, regardless if you’re in charge of a single task or the entire workflow run.